What happens after our death?

 BUT, even if everyone does make it to Heaven (as in the principle of ‘universal salvation’), this does not mean that all people will enjoy the same level of eternal life.
 For example, if a person does not have a relationship with God prior to death, how will that person know to enjoy such a relationship afterwards?

-As such, Hell is simply viewed by some theologians as a place where, after death, those people previously infatuated with the ‘physical’ world and its pleasures spiritually ‘lock themselves away’ from God and his beloved family.
+As such, Hell is simply viewed by some theologians as a place where, after death, those people previously infatuated with the ‘physical’ world spiritually ‘lock themselves away’ from God and his beloved family during their lives.
 That is because, in ignorance, they know no better.

-All we really know, through our faith, is that Heaven is potentially a wonderful place.
+All we really know, through our faith, that Heaven is potentially a wonderful place.

 3. CONCLUSION

 However, God’s ‘unlimited’ love for us, and his habit of giving more to us than he expects in return, is made very clear in the Bible.
-I will say no more than that on the subject.
+AND, I can write here that all those human beings who do ignore the opportunity to become a “true Christian” will never know what they have missed out on during this life!
+I say that because our loving God can make such a positive impact on our current lives.